MicahVU/VU-SEP-scikit-learn/README.md

 Finding out how to configure the branch coverage fwith the existing tool.
 Finding functions to improve.
 Measured branch coverage with own tool, for 2 functions strip_newsgroup_footer and fetch_20newsgroups.
 Improved the branch coverage of these functions.

 Mikolaj Magiera, studentnumber: 2782981
-Measured the branch coverage of the entire codebase using an existing tool.
+Using an existing tool measured the branch coverage of the codebase.
 Looked for functions where improvement is possible.
 Evaluated the coverage of specific functions with a self-developed tool.
 Enhanced selected functions' branch coverage by creating new tests.

 Stefanos Poullos, studentnumber: 2756510
 Measured the branch coverage of everything with an existing tool, measure coverage of functions that I worked on with my own tool and improved those functions